meredithspalmer/NatGeo-AI/1_Intro-To-AI.md

 ### MegaDetector

 MegaDetector is a free, open-source image recognition system designed to detect wildlife, humans, and vehicles in camera trap images.
-Created by Microsoft and trained on millions of images from afround the world, this deep learning algorithm can be used to help automate the processing of images at far faster rates than would be possible by relying on manual human labor alone by identifying which images do not contain wildlife.
+Created by Microsoft and trained on millions of images from around the world, this deep learning algorithm can be used to help automate the processing of images at far faster rates than would be possible by relying on manual human labor alone by identifying which images do not contain wildlife.

 <p align="center">
   <img src="https://i.imgur.com/e9A9boY.png" width="600"/>